Planet of Twins

 • Full production ownership: I define the scope, build the roadmap, plan every sprint, break down the tasks, and track milestones across the project.

 • Playtest-driven iteration: I ran a structured 13-player playtest, collected behavioural and qualitative data on player flow, ability comprehension, and pacing, identified 4 critical friction points, and designed a targeted fix for each before committing development time.
+Two playtest rounds are behind the current build.

 • Business case: I built a formal Business Case and investment pitch covering the unique mechanics, market positioning, MSP, and a roadmap toward a funded vertical slice.